 Make sure you keep the light on and read through to find out our picks of the best horror games on Switch.
 If you’re brave enough, of course.

-There’s been a lot of Resident Evil games over the years – many of them available on Switch – but in our opinion, you can’t quite beat the very first one.
+There have been a lot of Resident Evil games over the years – and many of them are now available on Switch.
+However, there’s just something special about the first one.
 Resident Evil has been remastered in HD, and Switch is now perhaps the perfect way to experience this 90s classic.

 While Horror Tales: The Wine isn’t particularly long, it does pack in a great little horror story.
 It’s the first in what’s set to be a saga, telling the story of a man travelling to an island that’s been ravaged by a pandemic.
 To cure his family who are currently sick with Devil’s Fever, he’s going to have to traverse the island in order to find the cure.
 And that cure just so happens to be a bottle of red wine.